Porting Surreal Engine C++ to WebAssembly

 The algorithm is usually divided into three functions:

-3. Replacing the last unsorted element and the first one
+3. Replace the last unsorted element with the first

-A heap is created by traversing the penultimate row of the binary tree using the heapify function, from right to left to the end of the array.
-Then the first replacement of numbers is made in the cycle, after which the first element falls / remains in place, as a result of which the largest element falls into first place, the cycle repeats with a decrease in participants by one, because after each pass, the sorted numbers remain at the end of the list.
+The heap is created by going through the penultimate row of the binary tree using the heapify function, from right to left until the end of the array.
+Then the first number swap is made in the loop, after which the first element falls/stays in place, as a result of which the largest element gets to the first place, the loop is repeated with the participants decreasing by one, since after each pass at the end of the list there are sorted numbers.

 Heapsort example in Ruby: